How to Architect a Personal Development Plan That Leads to Lasting Professional Results

 Maslow called this stage of development self-actualization and self-transcendence.

-Your vision will inspire you if it is true to who you are.
+Your vision (and personal development goals) will inspire you if it is true to who you are.

 Sometimes we create a vision based on what we should want or what we hope will gain approval from others (our parents, significant others, colleagues, friends).